HartharnSam/HartharnSam.github.io/_pages/animations.md

 It consists of the following pseudocode:
 ```
-Read in variables and parameters that are fixed for all timesteps
+%Read in variables and parameters that are fixed for all timesteps
-Set up the figure, and videoWriter
+%Set up the figure, and videoWriter
 for ii = 1:length(timesteps)
-	Read and plot the timestep specific data
+	%Read and plot the timestep specific data
-	Pause to ensure the captured figure is plotted right
+	%Pause to ensure the captured figure is plotted right
-	Getframe, and write to the videoWriter object
+	%Getframe, and write to the videoWriter object
 end
 close(vid)
 ```